Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Experiment

+We evaluate model performance using two primary metrics: Coverage Rate (\textbf{CR}), Efficiency (\textbf{EF}).
+In addition, we introduce an intermediate metric, Victim-exclusive Extracted PII (\textbf{VxPII}), defined as $|(S_v \setminus S_a) \cap S_E|$, which directly measures the amount of extracted information.

 \paragraph{Attack Strategies.} We designate client 0 as the attacker and client 1 as the victim, and evaluate three strategies: (1) PII-contextual prefix sampling.
 The attacker builds a prefix set $P_c$ from its local dataset $D_0$ with prefix length $\lambda=50$.
 Each prefix queries the global model 15 times, generating up to $m=10$ tokens per query—sufficient to recover most PIIs with manageable cost.
 (2) Frequency-prioritized sampling.
 Prefixes in $\text{Set}(\text{SUP}(P_c))$ are ranked by frequency to form $P_{f\geq 1}$ and used in descending order.
-Sweeping the prefix budget $B$ (base-10 exponential scale) varies the frequency threshold $\sigma_a$, enabling analysis of coverage–efficiency trade-offs.
+Sweeping the prefix budget $B$ varies the frequency threshold $\sigma_a$, enabling analysis of coverage–efficiency trade-offs.
 (3) Latent association fine-tuning.
 The attacker fine-tunes the global model (1 epoch, LR = 5e-5, LoRA: $r=16$, $\alpha=32$) using 10k frequent prefixes and 10k randomly sampled PIIs from its own data to reinforce prefix–PII associations.
+Further implementation details are provided in Appendix~\ref{sec:pii_details}.